alexylem/myphotos/README.md

 * Easily share photo albums without database
 * MyPhotos reads files stored in a filesystem, works great with NAS
-* Generates thbumnails & optimized versions of your photos for faster display
-* Ability to change default Album covers
+* Ability to change default Album covers and title

 ### Sharing

 * Share albums as public, restricted, or keep them private
 * Restricted albums are shared to groups of people
-* People can be added from their email address (Gmail only)
+* People authenticate using their Google account
 * Hide bad/dupplicate photos instead of having to delete them

 ### Additional user features